flyonspeed/TronView/README.md

 ## hud.cfg

 hud.cfg can be created and sit in the same dir as the hud.py python app.
 It's used for configuring the hud.
+View hud_config_example.cfg for a example of options.

 Here is a example hud.cfg file: